-- 14. In the first line of the third shaded paragraph, select decline in and replace it with waning.
-The change is allowed because it is in the area specified as an exception.
-Now you will add a - 15.
-In the fifth paragraph of the article, select \$200 billion. - 16.
-Choose Review \rightarrow Comments \rightarrow New Comment comments as comments were specifically permitted in the Restrict Editing task pane.
+14. In the first line of the third shaded paragraph, select decline in and replace it with: waning

+The change is allowed because it's in the area specified as an exception.
+Now you will add a comment, as comments were specifically permitted in the Restrict Editing task pane.

+- 15. In the fifth paragraph of the article, select \$200 billion. - 16.
+Choose Review→Comments→New Comment